 |2 Year||$1,000||1.30%||Compare CD Rates|

 Unlike several banks, CIT offers a CD option that lets you withdraw your money penalty-free seven days after you’ve funded it.
 This option may be beneficial if you’re new to CD investing and would like easier access to your money.
 You can open a No-Penalty CD for a term of 11 months and a minimum deposit of $1,000.

 |No-Penalty CDs||Minimum Deposit||APY|

 Jumbo CDs typically offer higher interest rates than their standard counterparts.
 However, they require much larger minimum deposits.
-At CIT Bank, you can open a Jumbo CD with $100,0000 for an interest rate of up to 1.75%.
+At CIT Bank, you can open a Jumbo CD with $100,0000 for an interest rate of up to 1.45% depending on the term.
 However, you can compare CD rates to find options with higher interest rates and smaller minimum deposits.

 |Jumbo CD||Minimum Deposit||APY|

 |3 Year||$100,000||1.40%||Compare CD Rates|